Renato Baldassarri (vocals)

 The musicians from Festa Mobile played in 1973 on the album Jacopone (RCA DPSL 10608), taken from a musical with Gianni Morandi and Paola Pitagora.
 Once again there is no mention of their names on the LP cover, with Festa Mobile just being credited for "rhythm background".

-Diario di viaggio della Festa Mobile - LP and insert
+Diario di viaggio della Festa Mobile - LP

 Many thanks to Manuel Da Achada and Gianluca Piccirilli for various information and to Franco Sciscio for the information published on the Musikbox magazine.